daboross/screeps-starter-python/README.md

 - `pip` - Make sure you have a Python 3.* version of `pip` installed as well.
 While `pip-3.4` is fine, you do need at least that in order to make a `python-3.5` virtualenv.
 You can check your pip version with `pip --version`, and depending on how it was installed, you may need to use `pip3`, `pip-3`, `pip3.4` or `pip-3.4` instead.
-- `node.js` - You'll need an up to date version of `node` and `npm` (node package manager) in order to use the `grunt` script to upload transpiled code to the screeps server.

-After you have those set up, you'll need to install `virtualenv` and `grunt`:
+After you have those set up, you'll need to install `virtualenv`:

 To install virtualenv, use `pip` (or another `pip3*` / `pip-3*` command) as follows: